In this article:

 - Handling a wide range of administrative tasks associated with recruitment.

-What are the key features of applicant tracking software?
+Key features of applicant tracking systems

 No two applicant tracking systems are made equal, and there are plenty of software products in the market to handle your entire candidate journey.
 But you’ll come across some similar features in a quality ATS.